 I mulled over the conversations I had been privy to, and I feared the potential implications on causes that were core to my personal identity, including animal welfare, climate change, and corporate diversity.
 These issues drive my day-to-day lifestyle actions, but I understand the marginal impact my choices have on these issues when compared to the potential magnitude of a resource-conscious company’s impact.
 I believed then, and still do, that the asset management industry has a unique opportunity to be an impact catalyst and hold corporations accountable.
 That brings me to where I am now, at this moment, in my sustainability journey.
 At Ethic, I hope to be part of a broader shift that helps advisors and investors transition their capital towards companies that treat their resources with respect and away from companies that do the opposite.

-Corinne Merriman, CFA, studied Public Policy and Markets and Management at Duke University and is a Client Solutions Lead at Ethic.
+Corinne Merriman, CFA, studied Public Policy and Markets and Management at Duke University and is a Client Relationship Manager at Ethic.